 But don’t many health authorities still warn against eating too much fat?
 Despite the existing evidence that eating cholesterol isn’t the cause of heart disease, most government-funded health associations, including the National Heart, Lung and Blood Institute, still recommend limiting saturated fats.
 As part of a treatment plan called “Therapeutic Lifestyle Changes” (TLC) — used to control high blood cholesterol through a healthy diet, physical activity and weight management — the Institute recommends that less than 7 percent of daily calories come from saturated fats.
 They recommend limiting fat-containing foods like meats, dairy products, chocolate, baked goods and deep-fried and processed foods.
 (14)

 The TLC diet is purposefully low in saturated fat, trans fat and dietary cholesterol.
 No more than 25–35 percent of your daily calories are intended to come from all fats, including saturated, trans, monounsaturated and polyunsaturated fats.

 Going forward, we can expect guidelines like this to be updated to reflect the most recent study findings.
 Over the last decade, many countries and health promotion groups have modified their dietary recommendations to reflect the current evidence and, in fact, now address the negative consequence of ineffective dietary cholesterol in someone’s diet.
+(15)

-The healthiest anti-inflammatory foods for fighting coronary heart disease are those beaming with antioxidants and phytonutrients that lower your immune system’s overactive response.
+The healthiest anti-inflammatory foods for fighting coronary heart disease are those brimming with antioxidants and phytonutrients that lower your immune system’s overactive response.
 These help fight free radical damage and target the problem where it starts by lowering oxidative stress.

 Foods that help reduce inflammation and, therefore, the risk of CHD include: